 The Current Industry Standard:

-- Primarily made of flame resistant polyester, reusable privacy curtains are laundered according to the manufacturer’s specifications based on facility protocol.
+- Reusable privacy curtains are laundered according to the manufacturer’s specifications based on facility protocol.
 The longevity and appearance of the fabric is compromised by laundering on a frequent basis (i.e., after every contact isolation).

 - Frequently and rapidly (within 14 days) contaminated.